MSc Molecular Medicine

 Learning and teaching

-The taught components of the programme provide a perfect knowledge background and research training to get the best out of your research project.
+The taught components of the course provide a perfect knowledge background and research training to get the best out of your research project.

 Teaching is mainly at St James's University Hospital, a busy research facility with research laboratories and a teaching laboratory, computer cluster, library and meeting rooms.
 You can easily get to and from the University campus with the free NHS shuttlebus.We encourage you to participate in the School of Medicine Institutes’ activities, such as the invited speaker seminar series.
 You also have access to all the wider University of Leeds facilities.

-A major objective of the programme is to train you to formulate your own ideas and express them logically, and this will be tested in every module assessment.
+A major objective of the coures is to train you to formulate your own ideas and express them logically, and this will be tested in every module assessment.

 A typical module will be assessed by two assignments.
-Assessments include written assignments, as well as delivering presentations and posters, and leading discussions.The MSc programme comprises 180 credits.
+Assessments include written assignments, as well as delivering presentations and posters, and leading discussions.The MSc course comprises 180 credits.
 You may choose to exit the programme at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).
+Back to top

 Applying, fees and funding